 Haversham corrected her.
 "No, you killed Glory, his death was unfortunate but not unexpected.
 You're really getting upset over nothing."

-"A life is not nothing."
-Buffy turned away from him, looked at the others.
+"A life isn't nothing."
+Buffy turned away from him and looked at the others.
 "Ben helped us, he saved your life, Giles.
 Shouldn't we care that I killed him?"

 Spike's voice was bitter.
 "Bugger took that bitch Glory with him when he died.
 Think that justifies whatever happened.
 She'd have come back for us eventually."

-Anya spoke.
+Anya seemed impatient with them.
 "It was really Glory that killed him.
 She wouldn't give up, wouldn't stop fighting you even when you were really hurting her.
 Maybe if she had, he wouldn't have died."

 "I beat him to death."
 There was raw pain in Buffy's voice.

 "So what?"
-Dawn stood up, went to her sister.
+Dawn stood up and went to her sister.
 "He wasn't good.
 I don't care if he helped us or not.
 He really wasn't good.
 He could have let me get away, but he didn't.
 He took me back to her so that he could live."

-Willow agreed.
+Willow nodded.
 "And even before that he knew Glory was after the key.
 He could have told you the truth before she found out it was Dawn.
 But he didn't."

 "You can't blame yourself, Buffy," Spike said.
 "Glory took him down with her.
 And he'd chosen to fight on her side.
 He wasn't an innocent bystander."